-Here are some example questions from the curiosity card 'Māori bartering with Joseph Banks' (link to the site embedded in the image). •
+Here are some example questions from the curiosity card 'Māori bartering with Joseph Banks' (link to the site embedded in the image).

 Why did Tupàia make this picture?
 What kind of encounter is this?
 How do strangers become friends?

 In this picture, is this activity an exchange or a purchase?
 He tohatoha, he hokohoko rānei te mahi i roto i te pikitia?

-APP for iPad - ECE suitable
+APP for iPad: suitable for ECE and Junior Primary